swechchhaparajuli/fusionchart_IE11/README.md

 ## Issues

     - Kendo Grid CSS not working, so stylesheet plugged into index.html for now
-    - Async API data not loading, one step behind
     - Navbar is funky
     - Need to add Specific year selector